 Bio-based materials:

 Companies that use bio-based materials as feedstocks must account for both net biogenic and non-biogenic emissions.
 This includes emissions from land use changes, land management, and the processing of biomass into usable products.
+Additionally, any sourced biogenic material must not be associated with deforestation, which aligns with similar requirements from the SBTi’s Forest, Land and Agriculture (FLAG) guidance.

 Sector-specific pathways